 My recommendation is to speak with your Board-certified plastic surgeon if you have textured breast implants.
 Most of us will probably recommend no action other than observation if you are having no issues and are happy with your breasts.
 However, if you develop swelling in one breast, you should be evaluated expeditiously.
 If, on the other hand, you have textured implants and you are not happy with them, or if you were contemplating a revision, it would be a great time to replace your implants with smooth ones.

 The more pressing concern

 The risk of developing ALCL if you have textured implants has been estimated to be somewhere between 1 in 2,832 and 1 in 30,000.
 To put this in perspective, the risk of developing breast cancer in all women is 1 in 9.
 So, the risk exists, but it’s a small one.

 As we are approaching October, which is breast cancer awareness month, we are reminded of the importance to women of monthly breast self-examination, and appropriate screening mammography.
-This will probably have a greater impact on your health than anything else.
+This will probably have a more significant impact on your health than anything else.

 All the best,